33 Battalion (SWATF)

 33 Battalion or the Eastern Caprivi Battalion, was a light infantry battalion that was part of the SWATF.

 History

 Origin

 33 Battalion was established in 1977 under the command of Major G. Preton-Thomas with a strength of one company.

 The main base was at Mpacha in Sector 70 or the Caprivi Strip.

 Operations

 The unit was mainly deployed in the Caprivi, but took part in a number of external operations into Zambia and from 1978 deployed companies into Kavango, Kaokaland and Owambo.
-During these operations the unit lost 8 Caprivians and 2 South African members.
+During these operations the unit lost 8 Lozi and 2 South African members.

 Renaming

 The South West Africa Territory Force SWATF renumbered battalion numbers according to their geographical positioning on the border.
 The prefix 10 pertained to battalions operating to the west of the Kavango River, 20 to the Kavango or central region and 70 to the eastern region.
 Under this system, 33 Battalion was renamed 701 Battalion in 1980.